fivehills/detecting_personality/readme.md

 # Big Five Personality Prediction

-This project allows users to train and evaluate a model to predict Big Five personality traits from text data using Hugging Face Transformers.
+The models allow users to train and evaluate a model to predict Big Five personality traits from text data using Hugging Face Transformers.

 ## Features